hhnnww/htdocs/wp-content/plugins/wp-reset/readme.txt

 #### Partial Reset Tools

-Delete transients - deletes all transient related database entries.
+* Delete transients - deletes all transient related database entries.
 Including expired and non-expired transients, and orphaned timeout entries.

-Delete uploads - delete all files and folder in the /uploads/ folder.
+* Delete uploads - delete all files and folder in the /uploads/ folder.

-Delete plugins - deletes all plugins except WP Reset which remains active.
+* Delete plugins - deletes all plugins except WP Reset which remains active.

-Delete themes - deletes all themes.
+* Delete themes - deletes all themes.
+* Empty or delete custom tables - empties (truncates) or deletes (drops) all custom database tables.

 == Installation ==